 So you’ve decided to take the CELTA course…

 It’s not a decision you’ve taken lightly; everything you’ve read, and everything you’ve been told, all point to one word: intense.
-The CELTA course is a full-on, four week TEFL machine, churning hopefuls through one end, and spitting them out the other as completely qualified, more than capable English teachers.
+The CELTA course is a full-on, TEFL machine, churning hopefuls through one end, and spitting them out the other as completely qualified, more than capable English teachers.
+So let’s consider the four mental stages of the CELTA course:

 You kind of feel like you’ve been chucked in the deep end of a pool, with nothing but loads of information to keep you afloat.
 Day two and you’re already in the classroom, nervously running through a pre-prepared lesson plan with expectant students, while you CELTA tutor watches on.